Improper Exhibition of Firearms

 With heightened sensitivity regarding firearms and weapons these days, it would not be surprising if data revealed more improper exhibition of firearms charges were being filed.
-Oftentimes, these charges are filed due to exaggerated claims; it is not uncommon for those who are unaccustomed to firearms or other weapons to feel threatened even though the actions of the one sporting the firearm or weapon were not actually threatening.
+Oftentimes, these charges are filed due to exaggerated claims, and it is not uncommon for those who are unaccustomed to firearms or other weapons to feel threatened even though the actions of the one sporting the firearm or weapon were not actually threatening.
 If you face charges for improperly exhibiting a firearm or other weapon, you need a strong weapons defense attorney on your side to protect your interests.

-What is Improper Exhibition?
+What is the Improper Exhibition of a Firearm?

 The language in this particular statute is vague and there are many possibilities for interpretation; it is not clear what exact actions are considered “rude, careless, angry, or threatening.”
 In addition, it may not be clear what counts as a weapon.
 Common weapons deemed dangerous include brass knuckles, tasers, stun guns, and knives; however, ordinary objects have been transformed into dangerous weapons for various reasons.